On-Surface Atomic Spins with Outstanding Quantum Coherence

 3. Overcoming Detection Challenges:

-The results of ATOMQUANT will have the potential to bring quantum research to the atomic limit, allowing for the exploration of potential qubit systems with outstanding quantum properties in-situ and atom-by-atom.
+The results of ATOMQUANT will have the potential to bring quantum research to the atomic limit, allowing for exploration of potential qubit systems with outstanding quantum properties in-situ and atom-by-atom.

 Previous Experience